 What we like: Thin and stretchy 3-layer fabric balances comfort, breathability, and waterproofing.

-We love the sleek and streamlined look and feel of the Stormstride, which checks in at about a half-pound to pound lighter than most pants here.
+We love the sleek and streamlined look and feel of the Stormstride, which checks in at about a half-pound to a pound lighter than most pants here.
 And after over a season of rigorous backcountry use, they’ve shown impressively few signs of wear or deterioration.
 However, Patagonia hasn’t landed on the perfect design: Notably, the slim fit is restrictive in areas, and some features are simply too pared down, including the small pockets and non-glove-friendly zipper pulls.
-And the thin shell fabric is no match for a burlier resort pant (for comparison's sake, Patagonia's Storm Shift below uses 150D nylon): It'll get the job done in light to moderate moisture, but will become overwhelmed in stormy conditions.
+And the thin shell fabric is no match for a burlier resort pant (for comparison's sake, Patagonia's Storm Shift below uses 150D nylon): It'll get the job done in light to moderate moisture but will become overwhelmed in stormy conditions.
 But the Stormstride nevertheless nails the backcountry pant archetype better than most, with a great mix of comfort and mobility, breathability, and waterproofing...
 Read in-depth review

 See the Men's Patagonia Stormstride Pants See the Women's Patagonia Stormstride Pants